Skip to Main Content

 CSS Profile vs. FAFSA: What’s the difference?

-For many students, being able to pay for college depends on access to financial aid.
-There are several ways to get financial aid for college, including the Free Application for Federal Student Aid (FAFSA) and the College Scholarship Service Profile (CSS Profile).
+If you need financial aid to pay for college, start by completing the Free Application for Federal Student Aid (FAFSA).
+However, the school you plan to attend may also require you to submit the College Scholarship Service Profile (CSS Profile).
 Filling out the FAFSA is the only way to qualify for federal student aid- including federal scholarships, grants, work-study programs and loans.
 Filling out the CSS Profile gives you access to private student aid from many universities and scholarship programs.

 In many cases, it is a good idea to apply for both the FAFSA and the CSS profile to get an idea of how much federal and private aid you are eligible for.